simonmsims/Avatarizer/README.md

 Avatarizer
 ==========

-Generates avatars for users based on their initials.
+Generates avatars for the users based on their initials.